Hgithubacct/Hgithubacct/README.md

 - 👋 Hi, I’m @Hgithubacct
 - Developer of customizable AI and automation systems.
--Main developer, maintainer and contributer to: https://pypi.org/project/dfcx-scrapi/
+- Core developer, Maintainer and contributer to: https://pypi.org/project/dfcx-scrapi/
 - 👀 I’m interested in machine learning, automation and big data.
 - 🌱 I’m currently learning web frameworks for human in the loop/feedback machine learning systems.
 - 💞️ I’m looking to collaborate on anything; I am always open to hear about and contribute to exciting projects.